Go toBoardDocsto view the agenda and the complete list of meeting dates.

 Ms. Smith was elected to a four year term in 2012 and represents the Chesapeake District.
 A graduate of Virginia Tech, she is self-employed as a licensed professional engineer with her own consulting business, McSmith Engineering.
 Ms. Smith has served as an active volunteer for over 13 years and served four years as the president of the Hampton Council of PTAs.
 Her top three issues are fiscal leadership and responsibility, steadfast school discipline and safety, and increased parental involvement.
 Ms. Smith and her husband Kevin have a daughter Brooke and a son Hayden.

-Alan, a junior at Hampton High School, attends all of the open School Board meetings.
-His primary responsibility is to represent the voice of Hampton students on issues and policies that directly affect the student body by playing an active role in board discussions.
-Some of Alan's activities include Varsity Tennis, Co-founder of Crab Nebula Pular Research Team, and Mu Alpha Theta.
-Alan is an Eagle Scout, plays the piano and recently won the 2012 Young Naturalist Award from the American Museum of Natural History.
+Ja’Rae, a senior at Phoebus High School, attends all of the open School Board meetings.
+Her primary responsibility is to represent the voice of Hampton students on issues and policies that directly affect the student body by playing an active role in board discussions.
+Some of Ja’Rae’s activities include the Drama Club, Basketball, Marching Band, Mock Trial, the Debate Team and GearUp.
+Ja’Rae is also active in her church.